 - It allows users to navigate and operate the software with the help of visual elements.

-- The more intuitive and rich interface is possible to be created.
+- A more intuitive and rich interface is possible to create.

-- Fewer chances of occurrence of errors as complex, multi-step, dependent tasks are easily grouped together.
+- Fewer chances of occurrence of errors as complex, multi-step, dependent tasks are easily grouped.

 Disadvantages of GUI: